digama0/mm0/mm0-c/mmb.md

 (*) The summary column is not a complete description of the behavior of the command.
 See [Unification](#unification) for the full stack machine semantics.

 The operations are written in "polish notation", where a term constructor like `UTerm t` comes before the subterms.
-At the beginning of the unify stream, the heap is initialized with the variables in the order of declaration at indexes `0..num_args`, but the heap grows every time a `UTermSave` or `UDummy` operaation is encountered, and is assigned the next available index.
+At the beginning of the unify stream, the heap is initialized with the variables in the order of declaration at indexes `0..num_args`, but the heap grows every time a `UTermSave` or `UDummy` operation is encountered, and is assigned the next available index.

 Since a term is "saved" before the contents of the term are read, cyclic terms are representable in this encoding; for example `UTermSave 0, URef 0` is the term `x = (t0 x)`.
 Cyclic terms are not legal in MMB files.